breni-tiber/d20_magically_numbered/README.md

-If any air is trapped inside a d20 near a vertex numbers surrounding that vertex would be rolled more often.
+If any air is trapped inside a d20 near a vertex, numbers surrounding that vertex will be rolled more often.
-As the average number on a d20 is 10.5, five average numbers would add to 52.5 and any vertex with that vertex sum could be considered "more random".
+As the average number on a d20 is 10.5, five average numbers adds to 52.5 and any vertex with that vertex sum could be considered "more random".

 The script in this repository finds all configurations such:
 * opposite sides sum to 21 (as is usually done with d20)